 Your Turn: What Can We Do?

 The truth is: It’s not just San Francisco that’s affected.
 Boston, where Toast HQ is located, is also seeing many of favorite fine dining spots close.
 Journeyman, a staple in Somerville, closed its doors last week, and left this message:

 “There are more restaurants now than ever, but perhaps there is less desire now to think about what it is that we are eating and drinking, and why.
 Our goal was always to serve food that invited and rewarded engagement, with a style of service and a setting that did the same.
 There were 3 places to get dinner in Union Square.
 The average price of a home in Somerville was half of what it is today… It was against this backdrop that we opened Journeyman, and we look out on a very different world today as we announce its closing… It’s been a wonderful few years.
 Thank you for joining us.”

-It’s your turn: Share your stories of restaurants’ closing in the comments section, and let’s brainstorm together how we can help more restaurants succeed.
+It’s your turn: We'd love to hear your stories of restaurants’ closing, and let’s figure out together how we can help more restaurants succeed.